-Over the past few months, COVID has disrupted our routines — transforming our home, work, and social lives.
+In over a year, COVID has disrupted our routines — transforming our home, work, and social lives.
 We have had to learn new technology and find more meaningful ways to connect with one another.
-Employers have had to quickly shift the in-person events we were accustomed to and engage with employees through a variety of communication channels.
-With a huge part of the American workforce still working from home, like many things, open enrollment is going to look a little different this year.
+Employers have had to shift the in-person events we were accustomed to and engage with employees through a variety of communication channels.
+With a huge part of the American workforce still working from home, like many things, open enrollment may look a bit different this year.

 Open enrollment is already a stressful time of year for many.
 How do you know you are picking the right plan with the best value for you or your family?
 This year’s may be even more difficult as we are reminded of the importance of picking the right health insurance and appropriate benefits.